sagemath/trac_to_gh/Issue 6202.md

 # Issue 6202: bitset "noise" on solaris sparc (mark)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6202

 Original creator: was